sybrew/the-seo-framework/readme.txt

 The Core Sitemaps feature coming to (TODO or brought with, when we're late) WordPress 5.5 is now supported.
 When you disable TSF's sitemaps, Core Sitemaps will now be displayed instead.
 We recommend sticking with TSF's sitemaps, since they are less heavy on your server, are more quickly processed by search engines, and honor the indexing state of each post included.

+TODO update _suggest_extension_manager()
+TODO should we allow "0" to be valid input for titles and descriptions?
+	* And if not, should we rectify this by ignoring the input in JS (counters)?

 ## For everyone
 * **Added:**
 	* You can now exclude taxonomies from receiving SEO from TSF.